 This 2 hr presentation will give attendees an appreciation of the software available to carry out model coordination and information validation to suit specific client’s requirements.
 You will also gain an insight into some quick workflows you can develop in Autodesk Revit, Navisworks & Solibri to assist your day to day coordination with other design team members, some of the free software on offer, then we will finish with a roundup of the future of data management.

-This 2 day course will guide Designers on how best to approach COBie.
+This 1 or 2 day course will guide Designers on how best to approach COBie using Autodesk Revit.
 We will highlight all the necessary steps on how to set up your Autodesk Revit model with the aid of both the Autodesk Classification Manager and the Autodesk COBie Extension in order to export COBie via Ifc & the Autodesk COBie Extension.

 We also provide a follow up (also stand alone) service which includes all mapping files for Ifc Classes to Autodesk Revit Categories, uniclass DWG export layers for Autodesk Revit, updated Autodesk Classification Manager uniclass 2015 tables (uniclass 1.4 & NRM 1 tables can also be provided) plus an indepth COBie & Ifc guidance document.